kevinmgamboa/UAO_SpO2_Sim/README.md

 * https://docs.anaconda.com/anaconda/install/

 This project was developed using Spyder 3.2.4 and Qt Designer 5.2.1 So any higher version should work properly.
-Secondly, we need to ensure that we have installed the next python libraries (especially the first two, given that the rest are installed with spyder):
+Secondly, we need to ensure that we have installed the next python libraries:

-* pyqtgraph
+* pyqtgraph   ---->    (Not included in Anaconda)
 * PyQt5
 * multiprocessing
 * scipy